glasskube/gitops-template/README.md

 Renovate Glasskube Support is still work in progress (see [renovatebot/renovate#29322](https://github.com/renovatebot/renovate/issues/29322)), but we will show a proof of concept with the already available datasource/versioning part.

-You can use the Renovate Github App and enable it for your GitOps repo.
+Therefore, install the [Renovate Github App](https://github.com/apps/renovate) and enable it for your GitOps repo.

-The given `renovate.json` contains a `regexManagers`, which simply looks for all appearances of
+The renovate configuration of this starter repo (`renovate.json`) contains a `regexManager`, looking for all appearances of

 ```yaml
 packageInfo: